ericlaber/ericlaber.github.io/index.md

 Grades will be based on homework (80%) and a project (20%).
 You can work with your classmates on everything.
 Thus, by appealing to the wisdom of crowds, there is no reason for low HW scores.
-Late homework will not be accepted but the lowest two homeworks will be dropped.
+Late homework will not be accepted but the lowest homework will be dropped.

 ## COVID
 Due to COVID-19 the course will be partly online.
 This is unfortunate because meeting in person